grea09/color/article/article.md

 </div>

 ## Convergence of POP {#convergence}
-As to our knowledge no proof of the convergence of POP has been done we want to explicitly formulate one.
+As to our knowledge, no proof of the convergence of POP has been done we want to explicitly formulate one.

 The classic planning problem is already proven to be decidable without functions in the fluents [@ghallab_automated_2004].
-Therefore we can categorise the termination cases.
+Therefore, we can categorize the termination cases.

 <div class="proof" name="Convergence of POP over solvable problemes">
 In the case of a solvable problem, POP is proven to be complete.
 This ensures that it will find a solution for the problem and therefore terminate.